 To be officially admitted to the University, an applicant must submit the following to the Office of Admissions:

 Acceptance and resident status will be determined by the Office of Admissions.
 A declaration of major is accomplished through the Application for Admission.
-Students desiring to change their majors after acceptance to the University are required to change their major through the academic advisor for their new major.
+Students desiring to change their major after acceptance to the University are required to do so with the academic advisor for their newly desired major.

 Resident tuition applies to residents of the State of Utah.